KirklandLab/CutandTag_Alignment_QC/README.md

 ## 10) Important Interpretation Notes

+Throughout duplicate metrics, downsampling calculations, scale-factor calculations, and fragment-length summaries, one mapped fragment is represented by the primary read-1 alignment from a properly paired template.
+Unmapped, secondary, and supplementary alignments are excluded.

 ### **Duplicate Capping**

 Duplicate capping limits the number of identical fragments retained at each genomic fragment position.
 It is intended to reduce the influence of PCR over amplification while avoiding complete duplicate removal.